-To overcome the technical limitations of BONCAT and pulsed-SILAC, we have combined their strengths in Quantitative Non Canonical Amino acid Tagging (QuaNCAT) (Fig. 1).
+To overcome the technical limitations of BONCAT and pulsed SILAC, we have combined their strengths in Quantitative Non Canonical Amino acid Tagging (QuaNCAT) (Fig. 1).
 To test its feasibility and sensitivity, we applied QuaNCAT to freshly isolated human CD4 T cells (hCD4+) stimulated by Phorbol 12-myristate 13-acetate (PMA) and ionomycin.
 These drugs closely mimic cellular activation by antigen and co-stimuli, thereby eliciting proliferation and differentiation. hCD4+ cells were starved for 60 min in Met-, Arg- and Lys-depleted medium and then cultured for 2 and 4 h with 1 mM AHA and either ‘heavy’ [13C6,15N4]-L-Arg and [13C6,15N2]-L-Lys, for stimulated cells, or with ‘medium’ [13C6]-L-Arg and [2H4]-L-Lys, for non-stimulated cells (Fig. 1).
 This labelling strategy ensured straightforward distinction by MS of stimulation-induced (‘heavy-labelled’) from steady-state (‘medium-labelled’) synthesised proteins.
 1 mM AHA pulse for up to a maximum of 4 h did not cause significant changes in T cell morphology and viability (Supplementary Fig. 1).
 As examined in Jurkat T cells, these pulse conditions had no significant effect on the rate of protein synthesis as compared to Met-pulsed cells and proteins containing AHA or Met had very similar degradation rates (Supplementary.
 Fig. 2).